wp-plugins/fb-comments-importer/readme.txt

 = 1.0.2 2013-03-10 =
 * Fix: Plugin didnt work on some server configurations with short_tags set to off in php.ini

+= 1.3 2013-08-15 =
+* New: Plugin now imports the Facebook comment replies as well as regular comments.
+* New: Expanded the limit of posts available for import to 50.
+For more you need to purchase a PRO version.
+* New: Added the CURL check, so the plugin reports if you don't have it enabled on your server.
+* New: Added the "Show / Hide unavailable posts" button.
+* Fix: Comments count is now retrieved about twice times faster.
+* Fix: Fixed several bug fixes which usually led to a blank page or different PHP errors.